cloudbytestorage/openstack/FAQs/Password_less_login_in_Ubuntu_VMs.md

 ​
 * Launch a new Instance associating this public key

-* In the fuel master node terminal, login to Ubuntu VM using the private key ssh -i cloud.key ubuntu@<instance_ip>
+* In the fuel master node terminal, login to Ubuntu VM using the private key

+      "ssh -i cloud.key ubuntu@instance_ip"